ruhacks/ruhacks-vagrant/README.md

     - Go to the `Vagrantfile` and add the domain name to `config.hostmanager.aliases`
     - Run `vagrant hostmanager ruhacks-local` to update your hosts file
 3. Now you should be able to access the application on host by visiting the new domain name

+#### Issues with Running Local Copy

+There is a known issue where when static files are updated they may not show up properly when served by NGINX.
+An example of this can be found [here](https://web.archive.org/web/20130305235704/http://smotko.si/nginx-static-file-problem/).

+The solution is to go to the `/etc/nginx/` directory and edit the `nginx.conf` file by changing the `sendfile` option to `off`.

 #### Reference